postalserver/docs/content/en/other-content/wildcards-and-address-tags.md

 position: 5.1
 category: 'Other Notes'
 ---
-Postal supports the use of wildcards & address tags in routes.
+Postal supports the use of wildcards and address tags in routes.

 ## Using a wildcard